ibm-cloud-docs/appid/cd-passwords.md

 {: shortdesc}

-You can create an advanced password policy that consists of any combinatino of the following 5 features:
+You can create an advanced password policy that consists of any combination of the following 5 features:

  - Lockout after repeated wrong credentials
  - Avoid password reuse